Ben Swann Erased From Social Media After Pizzagate Conspiracy Theory Fact Check

 “Keep in mind again, there is no proof here that there is a child sex ring being operated out of a D.C. pizza parlor… To be clear, not one single email in the Podesta emails discusses child sex trafficking or pedophilia.
 That is a fact.”

 Shortly after the clip aired and was posted online to his Facebook, Ben disappeared from social media entirely.
-Swann’s Reality Check fan page, which boasted 428,000 subscribers, was scrubbed from the Internet, angering those who admired the journalist for shining a light on what mainstream media deems fringe conspiracy theories.
+Swann’s Reality Check fan page, which boasted 428,000 subscribers, was scrubbed from the internet, angering those who admired the journalist for shining a light on what mainstream media deems fringe conspiracy theories.
 Before officially pulling the plug, a message was posted that warned that the “page was going dark.”

 “Everyone is asking if things are OK.
 They are.
 I will be heading back to CBS46 on Monday but there are going to be some changes.
 The biggest one will be that this social page will go dark f/n on Tzuday [sic], Feb 1.
 We’ve been building this project for 6 years and those who have come to know me..
 I hope you have also come to trust me.”